 Dilaudid withdrawal syndrome often lasts 5-7 days.
 Although a week is the typical time frame, there is quite a bit of individual variability.
 Several different interacting factors can affect the length and symptoms of a Dilaudid withdrawal.
 For example, how much of the drug an individual typically took daily, how long they have been taking, and how they took the drug.
 When the drug is injected or snorted, it typically produces more severe and prolonged withdrawal symptoms.
-Individual differences in metabolism is also an essential factor.
+Individual differences in metabolism are also an essential factor.

 Because of Diulaudids’ relatively brief half-life, individuals abusing the drug may begin experiencing nausea, restlessness, irritability, and anxiety within 4-8 hours after the last use.
 Withdrawal symptoms will continue to intensify.
 For most individuals, symptoms of withdrawal will reach their peak within 12-48 hours.
 However, in many cases, people still have severely distressing symptoms for 3-4 days.
 The most common symptoms are nausea, vomiting, diarrhea, profuse sweating, fever, chills, muscle spasms, body aches, insomnia, anxiety, depression, and severe cravings.
 Some individuals become confused, depressed, and even suicidal.

-In most cases, withdrawal symptoms will start to become less severe after the first 48-72 hours.
+In most cases, withdrawal symptoms will become less severe after the first 48-72 hours.
 Nonetheless, people may still have nausea, anxiety, irritability, sleeplessness, depression, and cravings for weeks.

-For most people, the withdrawal syndrome will be resolved within 5-7 days after discontinuing the drug.
+The withdrawal syndrome will be resolved within 5-7 days after discontinuing the drug for most people.
 However, in some cases, the person continues to experience difficult emotional issues for weeks or even months.
 Some of these issues can include anxiety, depression, and cravings, especially when facing stressful situations.

 Relapse potential during opiate withdrawal is high during all stages but particularly high as the withdrawal symptoms become more intense.
 For this reason, rapid detoxification might be the best treatment option for many.